ShimmerEngineering/Shimmer-C-API/README.md

 # Shimmer-C-API
-The Shimmer C# API is used to control and stream data from a Shimmer3 Bluetooth Device running LogAndStream firmware. **Build the ShimmerAPI first as a 'Release' before proceeding to using the examples as the examples reference the ShimmerAPI dll**.
+The Shimmer C# API is used to control and stream data from a Shimmer3 Bluetooth Device running LogAndStream firmware. **First open the ShimmerAPI solution.
+The examples will be opened along with the ShimmerAPI project.
+Build the ShimmerAPI first before proceeding to using the examples as the examples references the ShimmerAPI dll**.

 ![Build Release](/Resources/img/Build_Release.png?raw=true "Build Release Of ShimmerAPI")